 A. I-5 (SR-55 to SR-57)

-Project A reduced freeway congestion by adding a second high-occupancy vehicle (HOV) lane in both directions on I-5 between SR-55 and SR-57.
+Project A reduced freeway congestion by adding a second high-occupancy vehicle (HOV) lane (approximately three miles) in both directions on I-5 between SR-55 and SR-57.
 The project was generally constructed within the existing ROW.